Class 8 English - Chapter 01 The Mysterious Picture - Questions & Answers

 IV.

-Tyl during his stay in the palace of the Archduke of Battenburg wrote letter to his wife.
+Tyl during his stay in the palace of the Archduke of Battenburg wrote a letter to his wife.
 How would that letter be?

 Battenburg